- Windows 10

 Be aware that the severity ratings of threats may be updated occasionally to account for changes in prevalence and other factors.

 To scan for and remove more malicious software, use an up-to-date antivirus product.
-For more information, go to the following Microsoft Protect Your PC website:
+For more information, go to the Microsoft Safety Scanner website.

-The Malicious Software Removal Tool sends information to Microsoft if it detects malicious software or finds an error.
+The MSRT sends information to Microsoft if it detects malicious software or finds an error.
 The specific information that is sent to Microsoft consists of the following items:

 - The name of the malicious software that is detected